-- Mercury - Mercury is a metal that comes from natural sources, mining, and air fallout from burning coal and other fuels.
-It is the most commonly found contaminant in fish - Too much methylmercury, the form of mercury found in fish, can harm the brain, especially in fetuses, babies, and children.
+- Mercury is a metal that comes from mining, air fallout from burning coal and other fuels, and natural sources.
+It is the most commonly found contaminant of concern in fish. - Too much methylmercury, the form of mercury found in fish, can harm the brain, especially in fetuses, babies, and children.
 Mothers can pass methylmercury to their babies during pregnancy. - Because fetuses, babies, and children are especially sensitive to mercury, OEHHA has one set of advice for the amount of mercury-containing fish that women age 18-49 years and children should eat, and another set of advice for women 50 years and older and men 18 years and older.